Laravel 9 OneSignal Send Web Push Notification Tutorial

-OneSignal is a popular messaging service that allows sending push notifications, summarizing details regarding the device’s platform.
+OneSignal is a popular messaging service that allows sending push notifications, summarising details regarding the device’s platform.

 We will give you proper instructions to integrate one signal web push notification in laravel; nonetheless, you have to create an account at OneSignal using your email id or social media account and obtain the key and the secret id of OneSignal.